calypsonet/keyple-android-demo-control/README.md

 It is invoked each time a new `CardReaderEvent` (`CARD_INSERTED`, `CARD_MATCHED`...) is launched by the Keyple plugin.
 This reader is registered when the reader is registered and removed when the reader is unregistered.

-### TicketingService
+### CardRepository

-This service is the orchestrator of the ticketing process.
+This class contains the implementation of the "Control" procedure.

-First it prepares and scheduled the selection scenario that will be sent to the card when a card is detected by setting the AID(s) and the reader protocol(s) of the cards we want to detect and read.

-Once a card is detected, the service processes the selection scenario by retrieving the current `CalypsoCard` object.
-This object contains information about the card (serial number, card revision...)

-Finally, this class is responsible for launching the control procedure and returning its result.
+## Using proprietary plugins

+By default, proprietary plugins are deactivated.
+If you want to activate them, then here is the procedure to follow:
+1. make an explicit request to [CNA](https://calypsonet.org/contact-us/) to obtain the desired plugin,
+2. copy the plugin into the `/app/libs/` directory,
+3. delete in the `/app/libs/` directory the plugin with the same name but suffixed with `-mock` (e.g. xxx-mock.aar),
+4. compile the project via the gradle `build` command,
+5. deploy the new apk on the device.